THE FORGE

 Total Pledges Received

-• Act by developing a written plan that begins with managing our cash flow—so it does not manage us.
+A – Act to develop a written plan that begins with managing our cash flow—so it does not manage us.
 As they say in West Texas, “Big hat—no cattle” unfortunately describes far too many Americans living beyond their means.
 Practicing gratitude, distinguishing needs from wants, reducing unnecessary spending, and eliminating the “weeds” of high-interest and unnecessary debt all contribute to growth.
 Consider partnering with a spouse or trusted friend to share goals, track progress, and stay accountable.
 Including clear rewards for success and consequences for setbacks can provide added motivation.

 Conclusion